teuben/nemo/README.md

 	 wcstools

 Tools you will need to have pre-installed: the C/C++/Fortran compilers, (t)csh, and git.
-For graphics it's probably useful to have pgplot, but the default ps driver works fine just to get started quickly.
+For graphics it's probably useful to have pgplot, but the default ps driver works fine just to get started.
+We are looking for more portable full graphics, as an alternative to pgplot.

 The files in $NEMO/src/scripts/linux describe the actual package names for different linux distros that should lead to success.